madacol/weighted_shuffle/README.md

 - The application uses the File System Access API to read music files from the user's local system.
 - Song scores and metadata are stored in a SQLite database using sql.js.
-- The weighted shuffle algorithm uses exponential weighting to prioritize higher-scored songs.
+- The weighted shuffle algorithm uses exponential weighting to give even more weight to higher-scored songs.
-- The Media Session API is used to integrate with system-wide media controls.
+- The Media Session API is used to integrate with system-wide media buttons.

 ## Browser Compatibility